Venezuela opposition leader arrives in Spain to claim asylum – DW – 09/08/2024

 Spain's Foreign Minister Jose Manuel Albares said Gonzalez would "naturally" be granted asylum.

-Venezuelan opposition leader Maria Corina Machado confirmed on X, formerly Twitter, that Gonzalez was now in Spain, adding he had fled to protect his "freedom, his integrity and his life".
+Venezuelan opposition leader Maria Corina Machado wrote on X, formerly Twitter, that Gonzalez had fled to protect his "freedom, his integrity and his life".

 "The increasing threats, summons, arrest warrants and even the attempts at blackmail and coercion to which he has been subjected show that the regime has no scruples or limits in its obsession to silence him and try to break him," she wrote.